Toilets down in the subway? Yes!

 Toilets are not generally available in the New York City Subway system.

-77 of the 468 stations have restrooms, most of these are express stations and terminals at the ends of lines.
+77 of the 468 stations had restrooms around 2015, most of these are express stations and terminals at the ends of lines.
+By 2019, that was down to 51 out of 472 stations.
 Only a few of the major stations have restrooms.
 In Manhattan these include:

 |A C E||42nd Street — Port Authority Bus Terminal|